 Hi Everyone.
-So last week I shared our must-have Irish jewelry pieces from the Irish Store collection.
-It’s no surprise that Connemara Marble featured highly in many of the pieces.
+It’s no surprise that Connemara Marble jewelry is so popular in The Irish Store family.
 Ireland’s ancient gemstone is unique to the stunning region of Connemara in the west of Ireland.
 Here at the Irish Store, we pride ourselves on forging partnerships with the finest craftspeople in the country to bring you the best of Irish craftsmanship.

 So we went to meet Stephen Walsh at the family workshop in Rathfarnham, County Dublin.
 Like the iconic marble they have crafted for generations, we learned that the Walsh family story is one of a kind.